wyattweeks/MapR-ES-DB-Spark-Payments/README.md

                 password: maprmapr (default)

 - Once connected, refresh the connection, select the 'Payor' sheet in the Tableau workbook, and enter 'presentation view' to demonstrate the report

-                This report is refreshed automatically, so that new data streaming into the MapR-DB payments table will be displayed on the Map report

 # Note: The following steps are demonstrated from a command line interface, and therefore may not be applicable to all demonstration audiences.